This article was updated March 5, 2025.

 If you’re a property owner, a cost segregation study is an opportunity that can offer you significant tax savings.

-To help understand this tax strategy, below are answers to some commonly asked questions about cost segregation.
+To help understand this tax strategy, below are commonly asked questions about cost segregation, such as:

 Cost segregation is a tax deferral strategy that frontloads depreciation deductions for real estate assets into the early years of ownership.